OlliOlli World

-OlliOlli World is a sports video game developed by Roll7 and published by Private Division.
+OlliOlli World is a 2022 skateboarding video game developed by Roll7 and originally published by Private Division.
 The third game in the OlliOlli series, the game was released for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S in February 2022.
-The game received generally favorable reviews by critics.
+The game received positive reviews by critics.

 Gameplay

 OlliOlli World is a 2D-platforming skateboarding game.
 The game takes place in Radlandia, where the player can interact with the game's characters, and take on side quests.
 To get high scores, the player is required to chain together tricks in order to get combos.
 The player can ride walls and grind on rails to increase their score.
 OlliOlli World introduces elements new to the franchise, such as quarter pipes and branching paths.
 The game has a hand-drawn art style, in contrast to the pixel art of previous entries.

 Development

 The game was developed by British developer Roll7.
 One focus of development was making the game more accessible to newcomers, while still retaining high level play.
 The developers commented on the switch to 3D, saying, "OlliOlli and OlliOlli 2 are awesome games but there's things in the physics that we always wanted to do that we were never able to make work.
 There were ramps that we wanted to put in, huge launches and angles that were impossible when we were essentially doing pixel art".

 The studio had previously considered making a 3D OlliOlli, but gained inspiration for it on a prototype that let the player skate forwards and backwards.
 Another focus was making failed landings less punishing.
 Roll7 replaced the previous penalty of failing the level with a loss of speed alongside breaking the player's combo.
-John Ribbins, the creative director of the game, says that the hand drawn art style was inspired by Jet Set Radio and comic books.
+John Ribbins, the creative director of the game, says that the hand-drawn art style was inspired by Jet Set Radio and comic books.

 OlliOlli World was announced during Nintendo's April Indie World presentation.
 It was then later released on February 8, 2022, with Private Division serving as its publisher.
+Two expansions for OlliOlli World were made available after its release: the VOID Riders expansion was released in June 2022, and the Finding the Flowzone expansion was released in November 2022.

+After Take Two Interactive's sale of Private Division and Roll7's dissolution in 2024, the publishing rights to the game were transferred to 2K.